orbcode/orbuculum/README.md

 was 'nothing to see here', so Orbuculum now supports a new protocol, orbflow (OFLOW).
 Orbflow is always carried on TCP/3402 and is a bit more intelligent than simply passing through the messages from the probe.
 It turns the stream of data into COBS encoded sequenced messages with defined message boundries and it also removes the redundant data.
-When used in conjunction with an ORBTrace probe the orbflow messages are created in the probe itself, providing a further performance improvement.
+When used in conjunction with an ORBTrace 1.4.0 or higher probe the orbflow messages are created in the probe itself, providing a further performance improvement.

 Basically, all of this is mostly transparent to the regular end user.
 Orbflow is automatically used for communication